torao/tinymt/README.md

 2<sup>127</sup>-1, it's shorter than MT19937 but sufficient for practical use.
 The cost to generate one random number was as fast as 4ns on Intel Core i7-8550U CPU.

-This crate provides the following two TinyMT implementations.
+This crate provides the following two TinyMT implementations for both `std` and `no_std` environments.

 * TinyMT32 (32-bit version) for `u32` and `f32`.
 This is also defined as [RFC 8682](https://tools.ietf.org/html/rfc8682) by IEFT.
 * TinyMT64 (64-bit version) for `u64` and `f64`.

-TinyMT32 has also been used for random numbers to control which monsters will hatch in Pokémon.
+TinyMT32 was also used for random numbers to control which monsters will hatch in Pokémon.

 Note that neither TinyMT nor MT 19937 are cryptographically secure pseudo-random number generators.
 You shouldn't use them in applications where high security is required, such as the generation of private keys.